DigitalPublishingToolkit/Money-Lab-Reader/docs/1_2-Berardi.md

 sort of ‘money of the commons’?
-The crucial function of such ‘money of the commons’ should be to reduce the workers dependence on the economic constraints that force them to accept any blackmail, and particularly force them to sell their labor time for unfair salary in unfairly precarious conditions.
+The crucial function of such ‘money of the commons’ should be to reduce the workers dependence on the economic constraints that force them to accept any blackmail, and particularly force them to sell their labor time for an unfair salary in precarious conditions.

 ## A Digression About Language and Money